If you’re taking a cruise you may be wondering if cruise ships have gyms.

 Asides from the gym there are usually a number of other ways to stay healthy onboard.
 I’ve actually never put on weight when I cruise but I do still treat myself and rarely go in the gym itself.

-Most cruise ships will include a running track which passes around much of the top deck.
+Most cruise ships will include a running track that passes around much of the top deck.
 You’d be surprised how much ground you can cover through a couple of laps of the track.
 From memory, the last cruise ship I was on was 1/3rd of a mile if you ran the running track.